michaelsamuel2005/ls-openactive/docs/evaluation/F-01-assessor-assignments.md

 * **Not covered:** This doesn't rule on whether `Q` is collected at all, which is pending Clarence's answer on whether P0/P1/P2 differ in ordering.
 * **Reference:** RATIFY-19-03
 * **Signed:** Fahmi Alshahabi · 2026-08-29

+### SIGN-OFF — OPEN-2, alternate arbiter appointment

+* **Claim ID:** OPEN-2
+* **Artefacts checked:** docs/evaluation/eligibility-matrix-feasibility.md §2, this file's assignments table — branch `fahmi/proposal-v2-sections-6-7`, commit `4605587`
+* **Method:** checked the eligibility matrix and assignments table for an alternate arbiter who is eligible for the constructs in question.
+Wesley is an assessor on all three constructs, so there is no item where he is eligible to arbitrate without already being a party to it.
+* **Outcome:** APPROVED WITH CONDITIONS — option 2a
+* **Conditions:** the alternate covers primary-arbiter unavailability by deferring the item, not arbitrating it; deferred items are reported as unresolved.
+* **Not covered:** no threshold is set for how many deferrals the route can absorb before it stops being a real adjudication route.
+* **Reference:** RATIFY-19-07
+* **Signed:** Fahmi Alshahabi · 2026-08-29